JasperFx/alba/docs/guide/xunit.md

 ## Class Fixtures

-If your application startup time becomes a performance problem, and especially in larger test suites, you probably want to share the `AlbaHost` object between tests. xUnit helpfully provides the [class fixture feature](https://xunit.github.io/docs/shared-context) for just this use case.
+If your application startup time becomes a performance problem, and especially in larger test suites, you probably want to share the `AlbaHost` object between tests. xUnit helpfully provides the [class fixture feature](https://xunit.net/docs/shared-context) for just this use case.

-In this case, build out your `AlbaHost` in a class like this:
+If you're using **.NET 5**, then build out your `AlbaHost` in a class like this:

 <!-- snippet: sample_xUnit_Fixture -->
 <a id='snippet-sample_xunit_fixture'></a>